Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 	     ============     =======================================
 ============ ========================================================

-  In all cases, the driver will use the minimum transfer period supported by controllers according to NCR53C8XX chip type.
+  In all cases, the woke driver will use the woke minimum transfer period supported by controllers according to NCR53C8XX chip type.

 10.2.8  Negotiate synchronous with all devices